mtacker/snowflake-demo/README.md

 - Automated deployments to multiple Snowflake Accounts (DEV/QA/PRD) using Github Secrets
 - Orchestration using Snowflake's new ```EXECUTE IMMEDIATE FROM``` feature
 - Git Integration with Snowflake using a local stage
+## ToDo
+Add:
+- Snowflake Managed Schemas
+- Framework for notifications and alerts
+- Basic framework for tagging
+- Example of how to do masking (column/row)
 ---

 ## Git Integration with Snowflake using a local stage